Hansade2005/pixel-pilot/SQL_EXECUTION_README.md

 # SQL Execution API Setup Guide

-This guide explains how to set up and use the SQL execution functionality in your AI App Builder.
+This guide explains how to set up and use the SQL execution functionality in your PiPilot.

 ## Overview